Sydney FC Prague: History

 From 1951 to 1953 S.F.C.
 Prague was basically an all Czech team which included players such as M. Muller, K. Lender, O. Toula, P.Janovsky, V.Vohanka, J Horinek, F. Dubai and J. Polivka.
-Also in 1953 the Committee was enlarged and Mr K. Rodny became President; Mr Garden, Vice-President; J. Bruna, V. Sarka, Z. Hofer, O. Pick and J. Prazak also joined.
+Also in 1953 the committee was enlarged and Mr K. Rodny became president; Mr Garden, vice-president; J. Bruna, V. Sarka, Z. Hofer, O. Pick and J. Prazak also joined.
 Finally in 1955, Prague, after winning the Metropolitan League twice, was promoted to the Southern League, and won it outright by beating Sydney Austral in the final.
 Prague's first year in the State League was rather disappointing as the team finished near the bottom of the competition although most games were lost by an odd goal.
 Despite this, the team was enjoying the reputation of being the fairest team in the competition and playing the continental short passing game.

 In January 1957 Prague, became one of the foundation clubs of the N.S.W.
 Federation, rebuilt the team, released many players to nearer clubs (without any transfer fees), signed new players such as goalkeeper Ron Lord, Ken Hiron, Erich Schwartz.
 Also new players like Les Scheinflug and Geoff Geddes combined well with the rest of the team, where old-timers Muller and Otakar "Otto" Toula still played.
 Prague gained notable victories against strong clubs like Canterbury, Gladesville and finished the season near the top of the table.

 In March 1958 Austrian Internationals Leopold Baumgartner and Karl Jaros joined Prague from FK Austria Vienna and later they were followed by Andy Saghi, Erich Schwartz, Walter Tamandl, Herbert and Erwin Ninaus.

 Legacy

 Prague were the first Australian side to fully sponsor a tour by an overseas club., in 1964 guaranteeing Swiss champions FC Basel a sum of £1785 in an attempt to persuade Basel's then Czech coach, Georges Sobotka to accept a position at Prague.
 Although Sobotka went on to coach the Switzerland national football side, the tour was a success, turning over more than £5000 and paving the way for future overseas tours of Australia.
 The game ended in a 2–2 draw.

-In 1965, Chelsea F.C. manager and former Scotland international, Tommy Docherty was offered a guest stint with Prague in a friendly against VFB Stuttgart after taking the '64–'65 League cup with Chelsea.
+In 1965, Chelsea FC manager and former Scotland international, Tommy Docherty was offered a guest stint with Prague in a friendly against VfB Stuttgart after taking the '64–'65 League cup with Chelsea.
 Docherty, still a registered player at the time, accepted and was granted permission by Chelsea.
 Docherty was to return to Sydney in the early 1980s, as coach of Sydney Olympic and South Melbourne.

 The fixture was deemed a great success, with over 6,000 people cramming ES Marks Athletics Field for a high quality encounter, Stuttgart taking the tie 3–1.
 In an interesting turn of events, Stuttgart's coach at the time, Rudi Gutendorf returned to Australia four years later and took up a position coaching the national side during Australia's qualification bid for the 1978 World Cup.